-The reserve for possible loan losses of consolidated subsidiaries for general claims is provided in the amount deemed necessary based on historical loan loss ratios, and for doubtful claims in the amount deemed uncollectible based on an assessment of each individual claim.
+Reserve for Possible Loan Losses of consolidated subsidiaries for general claims is provided in the amount deemed necessary based on historical loan loss ratios, and for doubtful claims in the amount deemed uncollectible based on an assessment of each individual claim.

-- (6) Accounting standard for Reserve for Bonuses The Reserve for Bonuses is set up for the payment of employees' bonuses and appropriates an amount for this fiscal period out of the amount of bonuses estimated to be paid to employees. - (7) Accounting standard for Reserve for Retirement Benefits for Directors The Reserve for Retirement Benefits for Directors is set up for the payment of directors' retirement benefits.
+- (6) Accounting standard for Reserve for Bonuses Reserves for Bonuses are set up for the payment of employees' bonuses and appropriate an amount for this fiscal period out of the amount of bonuses estimated to be paid to employees. - (7) Accounting standard for Reserve for Retirement Benefits for Directors Reserves for Retirement Benefits for Directors are set up for the payment of directors' retirement benefits.
 It represents amounts that have accrued through the end of this fiscal period out of the retirement benefits amount estimated to be paid to directors.

-- (8) Accounting standard for Reserve for Losses on Refund for Dormant Bonds - Reserves for Losses on Refunds for Dormant Bonds are recorded for bonds that are no longer recognized as liabilities in an amount equivalent to the estimated losses arising from future demands for refunds. - (9) Accounting standard for Reserve for Environmental Measures - The reserve for environmental measures is set up for the estimated payment for disposal of PCB (polychlorinated biphenyl) waste. - (10) Accounting standard for Other Reserves The reserve for losses on refund for interest is set up as other reserves to provide for the exchange of items.
-This other reserve includes an estimated reserve amount for sales promotion and an estimated lump sum amount for future losses on refund for cashing interest. - (11) Accounting method for Retirement Benefits Upon the calculation of retirement benefit obligations, the estimated retirement benefit obligation attributable up to the end of this fiscal period are accounted for by the benefit formula basis.
+- (8) Accounting standard for Reserve for Losses on Refund for Dormant Bonds - Reserves for Losses on Refunds for Dormant Bonds are recorded for bonds that are no longer recognized as liabilities in an amount equivalent to the estimated losses arising from future demands for refunds. - (9) Accounting standard for Reserve for Environmental Measures Reserves for Environmental Measures are set up for the estimated payment for disposal of PCB (polychlorinated biphenyl) waste.

+- (10) Accounting standard for Other Reserves Other Reserves include an estimated amount of Reserve for Sales Promotion to provide for the exchange of items and an estimated amount of future losses on repayment of cashing interest recorded at a lump sum as Reverse for Losses on Interest Repayment. - (11) Accounting method for Retirement Benefits Upon the calculation of retirement benefit obligations, the estimated retirement benefit obligation attributable up to the end of this fiscal period are accounted for by the benefit formula basis.
 Unrecognized past service costs and unrecognized actuarial difference are amortized as follows: